 Also, later in the video they show an activist throwing a firebomb.
 But wouldn’t a firebomb explode heat everywhere and be captured by the thermal FLIR camera?
 I don’t see anything after the fire bomb allegedly explodes, other than people running away.

 And another thing about the same footage: notice that the soldier being attacked (at 2:33) is wearing really big, bulky white gloves.
 If you look on youtube for fast rope exercises, you’ll see people using these in training situations.
 But it doesn’t make any sense that they’d be using them in a real world situation.
 They’re too bulky.
 They would make it nearly impossible for you to handle your weapon properly.
 If you had to wear them, you’d need to take them off really quickly.
 But you don’t have to wear them.
 There are plenty of gloves that are not as bulky and still good for fast roping.
-Here is a video review of some made by Oakley:.
-I’m sure the Israeli military would supply their elite commando units with something better than those big bulky white gloves for fast roping.
-Unless… it was a training exercise?
+Here is a video review of some made by Oakley:

 It is noted on the Wikipedia page on the Gaza flotilla raid that the IDF trained for a month in preparation for the raid.
 Hm… interesting.
 So I surmise that the the ‘official’ IDF footage comes from the drills.
 In fact, it turns out that the Mavi Marmara has a sister ship, which is very similar.
 It was originally called the Karadeniz, later sold and renamed to Dream, whose registered owner appears to have been Loral as in the Defense Contractor.